belochenko/github-crawler/README.md

 ## Features

-- Fetch search results from GitHub for repositories, issues, or wikis.
+- Fetch search results from raw HTML GitHub response for repositories, issues, or wikis.
+Here is NOT only first page but ALL next pages are until rate limit exeption is raised.
 - Extract detailed information about repositories.
 - Supports proxy rotation for efficient scraping.
 - Asynchronous processing for faster retrieval of data.